all the colours of the Philippines, designed your way

 Domestic airlines resumed flights starting June 2, 2020 (link CNN Philippines).
 There are still various restrictions on travels within the country, however the movement of people between different provinces has restarted.

-Some major tourist areas now accept domestic tourists, however with the obligation to show a negative swab result before departure (the areas available for visit for domestic tourism can be found on the website https://philippines.travel/safetrip of the Philippine Department of Tourism ).
+Some major tourist areas now accept domestic tourists, usually with the obligation to show a negative swab result before departure (the areas available for visit for domestic tourism can be found on the website https://philippines.travel/safetrip of the Philippine Department of Tourism ).
 As for foreign tourists, travel is only allowed to those who are already residing in the Philippines (international tourism is still suspended).

 International flights (international tourism not allowed - restrictions regarding also the residents)

 Entry into the country for tourism purposes is not permitted.
 The only foreigners who can enter the country belong to limited special categories, including already-resident foreigners (with a pre-existing visa).
-From 29 December 2020 (link Reuters), further limitations have been established in order to prevent the spread of the new variants of the Coronavirus.
-Further restrictions, with the addition of other countries to the travel ban list, were established in the following weeks.
+Quarantine procedures and limitations vary depending on the Country of origin.
 To stay updated on the evolution of the situation, it is advisable to consult the Facebook page of the Immigration Bureau.